 In the above pic, you can see a Doji candle formation, where there is a downtrend after the doji and the spinning top formation.

-The paper umbrella is a type of candlestick pattern where it consists of the small real body and long lower shadow, minimum twice the size of the real body.
+The paper umbrella is a type of candlestick pattern where it consist of the small real body and long lower shadow, minimum twice the size of the real body.

 The paper umbrella shows two trend reversal patterns named the hanging man and the hammer.
 When the paper umbrella forms after a bullish trend it is known as a hanging man.
 When the paper umbrella forms after a bearish trend it is known as the hammer.